 Independent Domestic Violence Advisor (MARAC)

 ✨Understand the Role

-Make sure you thoroughly understand the responsibilities of an Independent Domestic Violence Advisor.
+Make sure you thoroughly read the job description and understand the responsibilities of an Independent Domestic Violence Advisor.
 Familiarise yourself with the multi-agency framework and how it prioritises safety for high-risk women.
-This knowledge will help you demonstrate your commitment to the role during the interview.

 ✨Prepare for Scenario Questions

 Expect scenario-based questions that assess your problem-solving skills and ability to handle sensitive situations.
-Think about past experiences where you've had to navigate complex emotional dynamics, and be ready to discuss how you would approach similar situations in this role.
+Think of examples from your past experiences where you successfully supported someone in a crisis.

+Independent Domestic Violence Advisor (MARAC)